 Let’s say you run a restaurant or eatery.
 When your POS system is integrated with your CRM, you get access to information such as how often a customer visits your establishment, the time of day or month when they visit, and the items they usually order.

-As these incentives are based on the unique understanding of the customer’s lifestyle, they come off as naturally helpful instead of a hard sell.
-Customers respond better to such offers and over time, you build relationships with your customers which in turn leads to more sales and ROI.
+As these incentives are based on the unique understanding of the customer’s lifestyle, they come off as naturally helpful instead of feeling like a hard sell.
+Customers respond better to such offers and, over time, you build relationships with your customers, which in turn leads to more sales and ROI.

 Build customer loyalty with your integrated POS ✔

 Integrated POS systems help you keep track of your best-selling products and prevent your customers’ favorite items from going out of stock.
-They also offer valuable insights into their behavior and purchase patterns.
+They also offer valuable insights into their behavior and purchasing patterns.

-Sharing this data with UX analysts, brand marketers, and pricing teams allows you to personalize offers.
-Such targeted marketing campaigns, recommendations, reminders, and rewards go a long way in encouraging your customers to make repeat purchases and building loyalty and retention.
+Sharing this data with UX analysts, brand marketers and pricing teams allows you to personalize offers to great effect.
+Such targeted marketing campaigns, recommendations, reminders and rewards go a long way in encouraging your customers to make repeat purchases and helps build loyalty and retention.